bug3/installer/README.md

 # installer

-installer is a script for setup quickly.
-Works like an on/off button.
+installer is a tool for setup quickly.

 ## Requirements